Neck Pain Treatment Oakville

 female patient getting a deep neck massage, like active release therapy

-4. Chiropractic Adjustment for Neck Pain Oakville
+4. Chiropractic Adjustment for Neck Stiffness and Pain

 male chiropractor adjusting middle back of a female patient, patient is face down.

-7 Causes of Neck Pain:
+6 Causes of Stiff Neck and Neck Pain:

 1. Degenerative Disc Disease & Degenerative Joint Disease